Reading Time: 4 minutes

 Hospital Price Transparency Act for Plan Sponsors

-In effect now, this rule requires hospitals to publish contracted rates by payer and provide tools patients can use to estimate their costs prior to receiving a service, presumably giving patients the ability to shop for that procedure.
+The rule requires hospitals to publish payor-specific rates and offer tools for patients to estimate costs before services.
+This gives patients the ability to shop for that procedure.
 Unfortunately, the number of hospitals in full compliance is low, even after the penalties were raised for those out of compliance.

 Consolidated Appropriations Act (CAA) for Plan Sponsors